Ephesians 2:10 “For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”

 7. God is able to complete His work in us because of the work Jesus did on the cross.

 Jesus is responsible for everything that is good in our lives.
-He is making us continually into His image, the image that He perfected before us.
+He is making us continually into His image, the image that He perfected by His life.
 One day, when we stand before the throne, the crowns we receive will be laid at His feet.
 Jesus is deserving of all honor and glory forever.

 Are you being made by Him?
 If not, your missing out on the workmanship of the Master.
 He works in you because He loves you and the end result will be one of a work of art.
 You are His tapestry, be patient, allow His work to be completed and know that when you are presented before the Father you will be perfect as He is perfect.